Find a Travel Niche: A Step-by-Step Guide

 Once you've put together some possibilities from your hobbies and destinations columns, you're going to add your travel type column into the mix.
 This narrows the funnel even more.
-Does your current list of hobbies/destination groupings fit into a type of travel you want to sell?
-For instance, my ski hobby and cold weather destinations fits well with my love of adventure and group travel.
+Does your current list of hobbies/destination groupings fit into the type of travel you want to sell?
+For instance, my ski hobby and cold weather destinations fit well with my love of adventure and group travel.

 If you can't find an obvious fit, look for a way to customize it to fit your passions or set it aside.

 One last thing.
 Don't feel that you can only pick one item from each column.
 You can mix and match with multiple topics from each column to create your travel niche.
 You could have adventure travel for groups and singles to a certain destination.
 Or trips for women-only to multiple destinations.
 It's up to you.